FunnyKing1228/FunnyK1ng/README.md

 `SafetyNet`, `LocalTrainer`, and a simple `fed_avg` aggregator.
 Further implementation is required to realize the full functionality described in the project blueprint.

+## Logging and Analysis

+Training scripts now integrate a simple `Logger` utility based on TensorBoard.
+Logs are stored under `microgrid-fedrl/results/runs` and can be visualized using TensorBoard or the Jupyter notebook found at `analysis/plot_results.ipynb`.